nodacop 2 spots open · May 2026

 № 04 You brief it, or you pick from the slate.

 Every month you get a slate.
-We pull your live ads, hold them against a 9-theme framework, and rank 5 to 10 angles to ship next, mapped across ToFu, MoFu, BoFu.
+We pull your live ads and your category’s top performers, hold them against a 9-theme framework, and rank 5 to 10 angles to ship next, mapped across ToFu, MoFu, BoFu.
 It lands in your workspace, and you pick from the queue.

 You don’t write briefs.
 Every angle starts where your buyer actually talks: your reviews, the threads they live in, the objections in your comments.
-The framework holds that against the gaps in your funnel and tells you what to ship next, and why.
+We hold that against what your competitors are already running, so you get the angle the category hasn’t burned out, not the 4th version of the same ad.
+The framework maps it to the gaps in your funnel and tells you what to ship next, and why.
 So the work lands like it came from inside your account, not from a freelancer seeing your product for the first time.
+Already know the angle you want?
+Drop a one-line brief, and the queue runs on yours instead of the slate’s.

 Two ways to use it